HIRO-group/HIRO-group.github.io/_posts/news/2022-06-20-Robotics-Summer-Camp.md

 ---
-title: "🎉 How we brought robotics to children in the community!"
+title: "🎉 Robotics Summer Camp Outreach Program!"
-description: Take a look at the photo collage from the Robotics Summer Camp Outreach Program.
+description: Or, how we brought robotics to children in the community.
-tags: [news]
+tags: [news,outreach]
 author: Nataliya Nechyporenko
 ---